English, Medieval & Renaissance Studies

 Poetry in a World of Things: Aesthetics and Empiricism in Renaissance Ekphrasis (Chicago: University of Chicago Press, 2018).

 “Marlowe,” in Oxford History of Poetry in English (OHOPE), vol. 4 (Sixteenth-Century British Poetry), ed.
-Catherine Bates and Patrick Cheney (Oxford: Oxford University Press, forthcoming).
+Catherine Bates and Patrick Cheney (Oxford: Oxford University Press, 2021).

 “Shakespearean Motifs: Repetition of the Commonplace,” in Handbook on Arthur C. Danto, ed.
-Jonathan Gilmore and Lydia Goehr (Hoboken, NJ: Wiley-Blackwell, forthcoming).
+Jonathan Gilmore and Lydia Goehr (Hoboken, NJ: Wiley-Blackwell, 2022).

 “Poetry at the Limits of Rhetoric in Shakespeare’s The Rape of Lucrece,” in Elizabethan Narrative Poems: The State of Play, ed.
-Lynn Enterline; series editor, Lena Orlin, et al. (London: Bloomsbury Arden Shakespeare, forthcoming).
+Lynn Enterline; series editor, Lena Orlin, et al. (London: Bloomsbury Arden Shakespeare, 2019), 45-68.

 "'Lamentable objects': ekphrasis and historical materiality in Shakespeare’s The Rape of Lucrece," in Ekphrastic Encounters: New Interdisciplinary Essays on Literature and the Visual Arts, eds.
 David Kennedy and Richard Meek (Manchester: Manchester University Press, 2018).